grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

         'charset' =&gt; 'utf8'
     ]
 ];</code></pre>

-As in grocery CRUD Enterprise we are using the power of Zend Framework the drivers are from Zend Framework DB version 2.
-For more you can see the documentation at <a href="https://framework.zend.com/manual/2.4/en/modules/zend.db.adapter.html">Zend\Db\Adapter </a>
+As in grocery CRUD Enterprise we are using the power of Lamina Framework the drivers are from Lamina Framework DB.
+For more you can see the documentation at <a target="_blank" href="https://docs.laminas.dev/laminas-db/adapter/">Laminas\Db\Adapter\Adapter</a>.

 The second configuration file is the one that you need to include for grocery CRUD.
 The configuration file will look like the below:

 <pre><code class="language-php">&lt;?php
 // config.php
 return [